How to Grant Stock Options to Foreign Employees

-Offering employee stock options has long been one of the most effective ways for startups and high-growth companies to attract and retain top talent.
-With the rise of remote and distributed work, those options are still viable, but they become more legally complex, especially when it comes to international tax compliance.
+Employee stock options are one of the most effective ways for startups and high-growth companies to attract and retain top talent.
+With the rise of remote and distributed work, those options are still viable but they become more legally complex to execute, especially when it comes to international tax compliance.

-We made this short guide on incentive stock options so you can reward your most committed international employees with equity while remaining compliant.
+This short guide on incentive stock options suggests mechanisms to reward your most committed international employees with equity without accidentally breaching tax law.

 Types of stock option plans